Are you facing issues to meet your fitness goals?

 Gluten is a protein found primarily in wheat, barley and rye.
 Celiac disease and non-celiac gluten sensitivity (NCGS) are two separate types of gluten-related disorders with increasing numbers of sufferers.
 Celiac Disease, a condition where eating gluten triggers an autoimmune reaction causing damage to the small intestine, is reported to affect one percent of the population.
-According to Dr. Allesio Fasano, medical director of the University of Maryland?s Center for Celiac Research, gluten sensitivity may affect six to seven percent of the population, and other researchers say it can be even higher.
+It is believed that gluten sensitivity may affect six to seven percent of the population, and other researchers say it can be even higher.

 Whether a person suffers from celiac disease or NCGS, any gluten immune reaction can present itself with similar symptoms.
 While each individual symptom does not indicate gluten immune intolerance, it is worth looking into if you feel like a few or all of the following symptoms may be hindering your personal summer fitness and wellness goals: